-The finish on any grill or smoker will deteriorate due to sitting out in the sun, weathering the winters and the wear and tear of use.
-If your grill or smoker is looking bad you might need to give it a fresh coat of paint to bring it back to its old appearance.
-The first step is determining if your grill really needs to be repainted.
+The finish on any grill or smoker will deteriorate due to sitting out in the sun, weathering the winter, and the wear and tear of use.
+If your grill or smoker is looking bad, you might need to give it a fresh coat of paint to bring it back to its old appearance.
+Or, it may simply need a good cleaning to remove oxidation.

 If you are faced with a paint job, then it is best to do the entire body of the grill.
-You will need a good wire brush or steel wool, metal sandpaper and BBQ paint.
+You will need a good wire brush or steel wool, metal sandpaper, and barbecue paint.
 Paint for grills and smokers need to be heat resistant and capable of withstanding temperatures above 500 F/260 C. Some people use engine paint on their grills, but you shouldn't have any trouble finding paint specifically made for grills.

 Start by cleaning your grill well as any grease on your grill will repel paint.
 You can use oven cleaner to degrease the grill.
 Oven cleaner is bad for the paint job, but since you are doing this step just prior to painting that isn't a concern.
 Note that you can disassemble your grill to make the painting easier.
-Remember that you are not going to be painting the interior, but you don't want paint getting inside to your burners.
+You are not going to be painting the interior, but you don't want paint getting inside to your burners.

 Now you are ready to paint.
 The first rule of painting anything is to be patient.
 You should plan on a couple of thin coats and not one heavy coat.
-Several thin coats will be more even, look better and last longer.
+Several thin coats will be more even, look better, and last longer.
 Let the paint dry completely between coats.
 Once your painting is done and completely dry, fire up your grill or smoker to a high temperature.
 This will cure the paint and make it good for smoking.
 Repeated paintings over several months or years will make your grill or smoker even more impervious to rust.

 Take good care of your equipment and it will serve you for a very long time.